10 Things I Wish I Knew as a Cruise Rookie

 On the ship, you will find a best friend: your daily planner.

-You will find it in your cabin every evening, and it will list all the activities and the opening times of all the services on board for the next day.
+You will find it in your cabin every evening, listing all activities and the opening hours of all on-board services for the next day.

 Use it to plan your day and make sure you don’t miss out on any of the fun.
-I usually underline the activities that I really wanna do, that way I don’t forget to go there.
+I usually underline the activities I really wanna do, so I don’t forget to go there.

 3. Book Your Activities Early